edgio-docs/edgio-docs/src/guides/logs/rtld/log_fields_rtld_cdn.md

 <Callout type="important">

   If log data uses either the CSV, JSON Array, or JSON Lines log format, then it will not contain information that uniquely identifies a set of log data.
-If log data is delivered to a destination other than AWS S3, Azure Blob Storage, or Google Cloud Storage, then there is no way to check for gaps in sequence numbers when attempting to [identify missing log data](/guides/logs/rtld/log_data_verification#checking-for-sequence-number-gaps).
+If log data using one of these formats is delivered to a destination other than AWS S3, Azure Blob Storage, or Google Cloud Storage, then there is no way to check for gaps in sequence numbers when attempting to [identify missing log data](/guides/logs/rtld/log_data_verification#checking-for-sequence-number-gaps).

 </Callout>